 The act does allow modest commercial development, including a visitor center and gift shop, plus a “small-to-moderate” desert inn, but prohibits any future Indian gaming within trust lands inside park boundaries.
 Special-use areas include seasonal camps at Wildrose and Hunter Mountain, plus a “mesquite use area” near the Furnace Creek village allows tribal members to continue traditional mesquite-harvesting practices within DVNP under a cooperative management plan between the tribe and the NPS.
 Shortly after the act was passed, the acting park superintendent had the subheading, “Homeland of the Timbisha Shoshone” added to the park’s entry signage—a modest, but extremely important gesture for the tribe.

-Today 35 to 40 Timbisha Shoshone live year round at the homeland within DVNP, although their tribal membership numbers 400 regionally.
+Today thirty-five to forty Timbisha Shoshone live year round in their homeland within DVNP, although their tribal membership numbers 400 regionally.
 Contemporary Timbisha will continue to face uphill challenges: strife among their tribal membership, and a shortage of younger tribal members willing to learn and implement traditional practices.
 Although the Timbisha have shown their persistence and resilience in one of the planet’s most harsh environments, climate change will additionally affect their ability to thrive within their ancestral homeland well into the future.

-For further reading see: Cronon, William.
-“The Trouble with Wilderness: Getting Back to the Wrong Nature.”
-Uncommon Ground: Rethinking the Human Place in Nature.
-New York: W.W.
-Norton & Co.
-1995.
-69-90.
+For further reading see: William Cronon,“The Trouble with Wilderness: Getting Back to the Wrong Nature,” Uncommon Ground: Rethinking the Human Place in Nature (New York: W.W.
+Norton & Co., 1995), 69-90.

-Crum, Steven J. “Pretending They Didn’t Exist: The Timbisha Shoshone Tribe of Death Valley, California and Death Valley National Monument.”
-Southern California Quarterly Vol. 84, No. 3/4 (Fall/Winter 2002): 225.
+Steven J. Crum, “Pretending They Didn’t Exist: The Timbisha Shoshone Tribe of Death Valley, California and Death Valley National Monument,” Southern California Quarterly 84, No. 3/4 (Fall/Winter 2002): 225.

-Catton.
-21. The author suspects that this is a reference to either Hungry Bill’s or Thompson’s allotment as they were both known to be farming in this same area.
+Catton, To Make a Better Nation, 21.
+The author suspects that this is a reference to either Hungry Bill’s or Thompson’s allotment, as they were both known to be farming in this same area.